bleakley/brogue-plus/README.md

+# Deprecated
+This repository is deprecated.
+Please visit the new one at [bleakley/brogue](https://github.com/bleakley/brogue).

 ##Brogue+ v1.7.4.0

 Brogue+ is not intended to take Brogue in a more Nethacky direction; it just offers a few new features that I think fit well within Brogue's already very elegant systems.